jayanthkoushik/shiny-pyseed/README.md

    the versions used for running tests with GitHub actions.
 9. `--typing-extensions`/`--no-typing-extensions`: Whether to add the
    `typing_extensions` package as a dependency.
 False by default.
-10. `--jupyter`/`--no-jupyter`: Whether to add support for jupyter notebooks.
-This will add `jupyter` as dependency, and will also modify the pre-commit configuration to format notebooks.
-False by default.
 11. `--py-typed`/`--no-py-typed`: Whether to add a `py.typed` file to
     the Python package, indicating that the package provides type hints.
     True by default.